 3) See a Popular Musical

-While there won’t be a lot of different musicals to see in New Orleans this month, it’s worth noting that the Saenger Theater will be hosting Charlie and the Chocolate Factory from February 11th – 16th.
+While there won’t be a lot of different musicals to see in New Orleans this month, it’s worth noting that the Saenger Theater will be hosting Frozen: The Musical from February 10th - 20th, 2022.

 Most of these performances take place after dark, making this a great night time activity.
 Check our things to do at night section for more ideas.